indeedeng/iwf/README.md

 ## RPC

 RPC stands for "Remote Procedure Call".
-Allows external systems to interact with the workflow execution.
+RPCs allow external systems to interact with the workflow execution.

-It's invoked by client, executed in workflow worker, and then respond back the results to client.
+RPCs are invoked by a client, executed in workflow worker, and return results to the invoking client.

-RPC can have access to not only persistence read/write API, but also interact with WorkflowStates using InternalChannel, or trigger a new WorkflowState execution in a new thread.
+RPCs have access to the persistence schema and may also interact with WorkflowStates using InternalChannel.
+They can also trigger a new WorkflowState execution in a new thread.

-As an example, you can even uses iWF to implement a [job post system](https://github.com/indeedeng/iwf-java-samples/tree/main/src/main/java/io/iworkflow/workflow/jobpost), which is much more powerful than a typical CRUD application on database:
+As an example, you can use iWF to implement a [job post system](https://github.com/indeedeng/iwf-java-samples/tree/main/src/main/java/io/iworkflow/workflow/jobpost), which is much more powerful than a typical CRUD application backed by a traditional database:

 ```java
 class JobPost implements ObjectWorkflow{